-It is important to note that as of 2020, the company called GGI (Greengear Global) has been closed and for this reason does not fall within the organisation's confines.
+It is important to note that as of 2020, the company called GGI (Greengear Global) has been closed, which is why it no longer falls within the organisation's confines since the last carbon footprint.

 All activities in the facilities within the organizational boundaries have been included in the analysis and accounting.